-The idea for Seeds of Hope was created after the closure of St. Joseph Catholic School in 1993.
-St. Joseph Catholic School, in central Denver, struggled for years to keep its doors open in a primarily low-income neighborhood, and the school and parish communities were devastated when the school eventually closed.
-As a result, several business and community leaders came together and committed to help struggling Catholic schools in low-income neighborhoods survive.
+The idea for Seeds of Hope was developed after the closure of St. Joseph Catholic School in 1993.
+St. Joseph Catholic School, in central Denver, struggled for years to keep its doors open in a primarily low-income neighborhood and the school and parish communities were devastated when the school eventually closed.
+As a result, several business and community leaders came together and committed themselves to helping struggling Catholic schools in low-income neighborhoods survive.
 In 1996, Seeds of Hope was formally created to help low-income families in and around the inner city of Denver afford Catholic education for their children.